 - Programming language: .NET (our preferred choice), Node.js, Java, PHP

 - SMS/Text messaging: WebRTC, Twilio, Google SMS, ClickSend

 - Video calling: Twilio, Pubnub, Opentok, WebRTC

 - Notifications: Firebase Cloud Messaging, Amazon SNS, GCM APN, Amazon Web Services

 Wealth is no longer the only hurdle in getting access to quality healthcare.
 Several other externalities such as demographics, geography, and uncertainties such as this pandemic affect the reach of healthcare to those who require it the most.

-As a .NET development company with experience in building telemedicine apps, we can help you figure out whether you need a mobile or web application, which features you should invest in, and the compliances your telemedicine app needs to meet.
+As a Frontend development company with experience in building telemedicine apps, we can help you figure out whether you need a mobile or web application, which features you should invest in, and the compliances your telemedicine app needs to meet.

 Thank you for reading!
 If you liked this post, do subscribe to get informative posts about web and mobile development, data analytics, and eCommerce delivered to your inbox.